Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method

+\end{property} For \autoref{cond.monotone}, it serves as a safeguard to ensure that the algorithm never discards the progress made in the previous iterations. \autoref{cond.function or gradient} is novel in the sense that we do not force every iteration to bring about a sufficient decrease in the function value but instead allow a linear contraction of the norm of the gradient as an alternative.
+Consequently, our analysis is largely simplified compared to other TR variants and uses only the most standard assumptions.
+Moreover, our analysis is almost unified for both convex and nonconvex optimization.

+Unlike the classic ratio test, we design a new mechanism (\autoref{strategy.simple strategy}) to ensure monotonicity: when we know the Lipschitz constant $M$.
+We show that the ratio test can be removed and every step is a good step.
+Moreover, even if we do not know the constant, we can perform a simple search procedure to ensure monotonicity.

-\end{condition} We later show that the complexity results hold by establishing \eqref{eq.monotonically decrease} and \eqref{eq.descent condition}, and their modifications for convex functions (\autoref{cond.convex gradient}) and adaptiveness (\autoref{cond.modified function or gradient des}, \autoref{cond.modified convex}) in choosing the parameters.
+We later prove the complexity results by establishing \eqref{eq.monotonically decrease} and \eqref{eq.descent condition}, and their modifications for convex functions (\autoref{cond.convex gradient}) as well as adaptiveness in choosing the parameters (\autoref{cond.modified function or gradient des}).
 Moreover, we give general principles where parameter selection can be designed based on the information available at hand.